heptarch/heptarch.github.io/projects.md

    that to feasible, you need to have good managers to couple science to commerce, and teams to perform development, integration, and so on.
 Keep them separate, but with well-defined and performant interfaces.
-This requires a large enough organization to separate concerns, and would be premature for an early-stage startup of, say, five people.
-But $100$ should be plenty.
+An early-stage startup of, say, five people is probably too small to separate this way, but $100$ is plenty.

 6. *Focus.* The goal is clearly separating research from its application is focus.
 Researchers work best when their bellies (and